yanicells/Secrets/README.md

 # Secrets

 A lightweight app for keeping personal "secrets" safe.
 Users authenticate via Google OAuth.
+A demo of the app can be found through this link [https://drive.google.com/file/d/1igcVHB7b9Xx2kXGPNNNPPM-JhGhIkn5r/view]

 ## Tech Stack